anlsys/libnrm/doc/pages/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 libnrm includes replacement libraries for MPI and openMP that have each been
 instrumented with libnrm.
-These will be installed in ``lib`` whereever libnrm
+These will be installed in ``lib`` wherever libnrm
 was installed.

 For example, supposing libnrm was configured via ``./configure --prefix=$PWD/build``,